 We all know a good night’s sleep is essential both for our physical and mental health, and yet it’s such an easy thing to neglect.

-Lack of sleep can have a negative affect for many people, making us feel moody and sluggish and potentially affecting our academic performance.
+Lack of sleep can have a negative effect on many people, making us feel moody and sluggish and potentially affecting our academic performance.

 Here are five simple tips to help you relax and sleep comfortably in your student accommodation.